spirit-island/spirit-island-mod/CUSTOM.md

         - `thematic`: **boolean** - whether thematic island setup is enabled
         - `adversary`: **boolean** - whether an adversary is being used (only exists for Scenario call)
       - return **boolean** - whether this adversary/scenario should be used
-  - preSetup - called before all other setup steps have started
-    - `preSetup`: **boolean** - set to true if you have `PreSetup` function
-    - `preSetupComplete`: **boolean** - set to true at end `PreSetup` function
-    - `PreSetup(params)`
-      - `params`: **table** - contains data about game setup (only exists for Adversary call)
-        - `level`: **number** - level of current adversary
-    - Custom pieces
-      - if you have a new bag with custom pieces like invaders, dahan, etc you should add the hookup in here
-      - simply remove the current bag, place the new bag in current position, and then update global variable for the bag
   - invaderDeckSetup - allows you to modify invader deck
     - `invaderDeckSetup`: **boolean** - set to true if you have `InvaderDeckSetup` function
     - `InvaderDeckSetup(params)`